Parthavi19/InterviewAssistant/README.md

 ## Project Overview

-**Swipe** is a web application that helps simulate real-world technical interviews for full-stack roles (React/Node).
+It is a web application that helps simulate real-world technical interviews for full-stack roles (React/Node).
 The app provides:

 ### Interviewee Tab
 - Upload resume (PDF/DOCX)